You are here

 Home » Gorno-Badakhshan autonomous region nature.
 Go on a journey in Pamir mountains.

-Peak of the Revolution.
+Peak of Revolution.

 “Dust and gasoline ... vanity, talk.